Sleep Treatment London

 Keeping a sleep diary will help you to record information about your sleep habits.
 This will help you understand your sleep problem and what’s affecting it.
 You can share your diary with medical professionals to help them understand the problem you’re having.

-if you believe that your prescribed medication is preventing you from falling asleep naturally, speak to your doctor who may be able to prescribe an alternative.
+If you believe that your prescribed medication is preventing you from falling asleep naturally, speak to your doctor who may be able to prescribe an alternative.
 Always seek medical advice from your pharmacist or doctor before trying over the counter medication.

 Frequently Asked Questions